 The initial manifestation of the infection is normally pain which may be aching, sharp, constant, or recurrent along the course of the nerve.
 Patients often feel like they have pulled a muscle, slept in an unnatural position the night before, or are developing a cold in the back.
 This feeling lasts for 2-7 days, and the skin becomes quite sensitive to touch during this period.
-Red patches or plaques start to appear in the involved area followed by closely grouped papulovesicular lesions identical to lesions of chicken pox.
-The vesicle (blister) becomes cloudy then purulent (pimple-like) followed by crusting and scabbing.
-Other than the lesions themselves, pain or discomfort is the predominant symptom and can be quite severe.
-The severity of the disease course can vary considerably, but it can be particularly unpleasant for the elderly.
+Red patches start to appear in the involved area followed by closely grouped papulovesicular lesions identical to lesions of chicken pox.
+The blister becomes cloudy then purulent (pimple-like) followed by crusting and scabbing.
+These lesions are confined to one dermatome and do not cross midline.

 Treatment of Herpes Zoster

 Systemic therapy is readily available but requires early aggressive management to be treated effectively.